 The amount is receivable in scheduled instalments as provided in the contribution agreement between SDTC and the Company and will be received upon the achievement of various project milestones.
 Under the amended terms of the agreement SDTC shall pay the lesser of 33% of the eligible project costs or Cdn \$ 1,859, the contribution shall not exceed 50% of the eligible project costs and the Company or consortium members, or both, shall provide at least 25% of the project costs in cash, in-kind goods or services or a combination of both.
 SDTC shall not have any obligation to pay the contribution unless the Company has obtained a commitment and has the financial capacity to finance all the costs related to the entire project.

 The project expired on July 31, 2010.

-As of December 31, 2010, cumulative claims of \$1,113 have been received from SDTC.
-The final claim for \$426 was submitted for the year ended September 30, 2010 but has not yet been received.
-Receipt is expected during late 2011.
+As of December 31, 2011, cumulative claims of \$1,734 have been received from SDTC.
+All monies owing under the SDTC1 grant have now been received.

 SDTC 2